Solution | Real Estate Pricing#

 Uses data from the square meter price forecast model to show the overall model performance and price per square meter forecasts for each Paris district. |

-Access Price Predictions via an API#
+Access price predictions via an API#

-This solution has also been designed to show how a real estate pricing prediction project in Dataiku can be put into production via an API service.
-The API service is composed of 7 python endpoints and 1 prediction model endpoint.
-Each endpoint can be called separately by passing the required information as parameters.
-A final endpoint wrapup can be called with the property characteristics (address, propertytype, number of rooms, living surface, and number of lots).
+You can call a final endpoint wrapup with the property characteristics (address, property type, number of rooms, living surface, and number of lots).
 It enriches the data using all the endpoints before calling the prediction model endpoint to output a price prediction.
-It is not currently possible to use the API node as the backend prediction process within the Webapp.
+It’s not currently possible to use the API node as the backend prediction process within the webapp.

-We’ve provided several suggestions on how to use public data to predict the price of residential real estate but ultimately the “best” approach will depend on your specific needs and your data.
-If you’re interested in adapting this project to the specific goals and needs of your organization, roll-out and customization services can be offered on demand.
+This documentation has reviewed provided several suggestions on how to derive value from this Solution.
+Ultimately however, the “best” approach will depend on your specific needs and data.
+If you’re interested in adapting this project to the specific goals and needs of your organization, Dataiku offers roll-out and customization services on demand.